 The galette has French origins and is a round cake of pastry or bread.
 The galette requires no special prep dish.
 You won’t need a pie dish or tart pan for baking, which allows for more crust with each delicious bite.
 If you’re wondering (like me) how to pronounce galette, guh-LET and you’ll be a step closer to speaking French.

-You definitely don’t have to make your own pie crust.
-The store-bought version will work just fine, especially if you don’t have 2 hours to chill the dough.
+- You could also make this delicious buttermilk pie crust.
+The store-bought version will work just fine though, especially if you don’t have 2 hours to chill the dough.
 Use what works best for you and your schedule.